Floyd Bennett Field: Improvements

-Improvements to Bennett Field continued even after its second dedication.
+Improvements to Floyd Bennett Field continued even after its second dedication.
 A study from the State University of New York lists four phases of construction through 1941, including three phases after the airport's opening.
-The first additional phase, between 1932 and 1933, covers the completion of the seaplane facilities at Bennett Field.
+The first additional phase, between 1932 and 1933, covers the completion of the seaplane facilities at Floyd Bennett Field.
 A second phase from 1934 to 1938 covers improvements WPA, while a third phase includes additions by the United States Navy between 1939 and 1941.

 A vehicle parking area was completed in May 1931, and the Administration Building was opened in October of the same year.
 New taxiways and a temporary wire fence were completed in 1932.
 That year, contracts for repairing the hangars' roofs and grading the land were also awarded.
-Bennett Field did not yet have an A1A rating, so the city gave a contract to the General Electric Company to install lights along the runways; lighted directional signs on the roofs of three hangars; and wind-recording equipment.
+Floyd Bennett Field did not yet have an A1A rating, so the city gave a contract to the General Electric Company to install lights along the runways; lighted directional signs on the roofs of three hangars; and wind-recording equipment.
 A local company, the Sperry Gyroscope Company, was contracted to install two 28 ft floodlight towers around the field.
 An electrical wiring system was built around the airport, and two accompanying buildings hosting a transformer and sewage pump were built alongside it.
 The other maintenance facilities were not added until later.
 A gravel parking area with two entrance driveways, as well as a separator fence between the parking area and the runways, was completed in 1932.
 Three taxiways, each 30 ft wide, were constructed in order to reduce congestion from planes who were lining up to take off.

 A seaplane base was also constructed as part of the first additional phase of construction.
 It had been part of the original plans for the airport, but only a steel bulkhead had been constructed.
 During the initial construction phase, seaplane ramps had been built on the east side of the airport.
 The contract for a seaplane base with four hangars was awarded in 1930 and completed in October 1931.
 The city had finished building a 220 ft by 50 ft seaplane ramp by August 1931.
 It was accompanied by a 480 ft by 30 ft seaplane pier and three anchorage buoys.
 Three seaplane runways were built, as well as a turning basin.